macbook pro displaying group of people

 On the clinical side, nurses can become advanced practice registered nurses with specialties in emergency care, critical care, certified registered nurse anesthetist, certified midwifery, nurse practitioner, and other roles across the continuum of care.

-Master’s-prepared nurses who become nurse practitioners can provide patient care in alignment with a concentration of their choosing, such as family care, adult-gerontology primary care, or psychiatric/mental health care.
+Master ‘s-prepared nurses who become nurse practitioners can provide patient care in alignment with a concentration of their choosing, such as family care, adult-gerontology primary care, or psychiatric/mental health care.
 Nurses with MSN degrees can also seek administration, education, policymaking, or informatics positions.

 Better Patient Outcomes

 Online ABSN programs prepare students for evidence-based clinical care, community, and leadership education.
-This ultimately translates to better patient outcomes.
+This ultimately leads to better patient outcomes.
 Several studies cited by the AACN indicate that patients have a better survival rate when they are under the care of BSN-educated nurses.

 What Are Online Accelerated Second-Degree BSN Programs?